Art – What To See In Tuscany & Umbria

 Pinturrichio’s frecoes in the Baglioni chapel depict members of this bloodthirsty Perugian family as shepherds adoring the baby Jesus.

 Benozzo Gozzoli, a pupil of Fra’ Angelico, painted these scenes from the life of Saint Francis around 150 years after Giotto’s paintings of the same subject in Assisi.
 The proximity of Montefalco and Assisi gives art lovers a chance to compare works from the medieval and Renaissance.
-You can also see how the story of St. Francis’ life developed into direct parallel with that of Christ (note the scene where he is born in a stable).
+You can also see how in the later story, St. Francis’ life developed into a direct parallel with that of Christ (note the scene where he is born in a stable).

 Città di Castello